Blue Christmas: How to Overcome Holiday Loneliness

 For many, Christmas is a special time of year, one where we can celebrate with friends and family and enjoy all the wonderful and exciting things that come with the festive season, whether it is exchanging gifts, enjoying a scrumptious meal or just generally basking in the warm spirit this season ultimately brings.

-Sadly, not everyone is able to celebrate with those that they love.
-Christmas loneliness is very real and can be due to a number of reasons, whether it be estrangement, bereavement, struggling with social anxieties or anything else that separates us from our nearest and dearest.
+Sadly, due to the pandemic, not everyone is able to celebrate with those that they love.
+Christmas loneliness is very real and can be due to a number of reasons beyond social distancing, whether it be estrangement, bereavement, struggling with social anxieties, or anything else that separates us from our nearest and dearest.
 It can be hard watching the festivities going on around you and feeling unable to take part in the same kind of joy.

 Christmas is a time for celebration and honoring this season of giving and kindness is one that we can all do, no matter our circumstances.